 |Diet:||insects, seeds and suet|

 They mainly eat insects and seeds.
 Although Junco’s do enjoy sticking within wooded areas, they are also perfectly happy sticking around a feeder for the winter.
 They generally enjoy feeding on the seed that other birds drop on the ground.
 Occasionally, they will treat themselves to suet as well.

+Their breeding habitat is conifers or mixed forest areas throughout North America.
+Mainly in Canada and Alaska.
+Breeding takes place from mid-March through April.
 Nests are a cup-shaped depression on the ground that is lined with fine grasses and hair.
 Well hidden by vegetation or other material.
 Occasionally, nests are found in the lower branches of a shrub or tree.

 Juncos have the ability to lay two times during a breeding season.
-Laying four eggs each time.
+Laying four pale blue or gray and splotched with brown, purple, or gray colored eggs each time.
 The ability to lay twice during the breeding season is nature’s way to protect the species for these ground nesters.